Your Exchange at HTW Berlin

 For End Date: Date of the last day of the Exam Period, e.g. 28th July 2018 in the Summer Term of 2018

-The semester ticket enables you to use the public transport system (city rail, underground, tram, bus) within zones A, B and C in Berlin.
+This Transport Ticket which is integrated in the Student Card enables you to use the public transport system (city rail, underground, tram, bus, etc.) within zones A, B and C in Berlin.
 The semester ticket is valid for an entire semester (in winter semester from 1 October to 31 March and in summer semester from 1 April to 31 August).
-Information about public transport in Berlin and a personal route planner can be found on the website of the BVG (Berlin public transport company).
-If you lose your semester ticket, please contact the International Office.
+Information about public transport in Berlin and a personal route planner can be found on the website of the BVG (Berlin's public transport company).
+If you should lose your semester ticket, please contact the Student Service Center at HTW Berlin in order to generate a new student card (subject to fees).

 Attendance of language courses